-- Considering who is essential to be on the event site; for example, some administrative or marketing staff may not need to be on site and should work from home, if at all possible. - Monitoring the wellbeing of people who are working from home and helping them stay connected to the rest of the workforce, especially if the majority of their colleagues are on-site. - Keeping in touch with off-site workers on their working arrangements including their welfare, mental and social health and personal security. - Providing equipment for people to work from home safely and effectively, for example, remote access to work systems. - Planning for the minimum number of people needed on site to complete the work safely and effectively. - Ensuring that those coming onto site are fit to work and are not suffering any symptoms of COVID-19 or otherwise feeling unwell.
+- Considering who is essential to be on the event site and the maximum number of people who can be safely accommodated on site; for example, some administrative or marketing staff may not need to be on site and should work their offices or home, if at all possible. - Monitoring the wellbeing of people who are working from home and helping them stay connected to the rest of the workforce, especially if the majority of their colleagues are on-site. - Keeping in touch with off-site workers on their working arrangements, including their welfare, mental and social health and personal security. - Providing equipment for people to work from home safely and effectively, for example, remote access to work systems. - Ensuring that those coming onto site are fit to work and are not suffering any symptoms of COVID-19 or otherwise feeling unwell.